edbennett/web-novice/_episodes/05-scraping.md

 > ## List the workshops
 >
 > Create a list of all the workshops,
-> reportin for each one:
+> reporting for each one:
 > - link
 > - location
 > - date